fedeghe/pangjs/README.md

             payload
         ) -> <Boolean>
         ```
         allowing to prevent a state change under some circumstances; that decision can be made based on the `state`, the ongoing `currentAction` which we might block, the `previousAction` and the current `payload`.
-To allow the change just return `true`, to block it return `false` instead.
+Only if we return `true`, the reducer action will be run.

 **Returns**:
 the `store` instance